Pay your bills directly in Crypto.

 Native acceptance: Biller keeps crypto and settles accounts in crypto.

-Hybrid acceptance: A payment gateway accepts crypto and settles in fiat to the biller, while offering payers no-conversion experience at checkout.
+Hybrid acceptance: A payment gateway accepts crypto and settles in fiat to the biller, while offering payers a no-conversion experience at checkout.

 Either model allows customers to Pay your bills directly in crypto.
 No conversions.
 No banks.
-Crypto, doing what money is supposed to do — the difference is who carries settlement risk.
+Crypto, doing what money is supposed to do, the difference is who carries settlement risk.

-3) Benefits for payers and billers
+2. Benefits for payers and billers

 For payers